OLDRedstone/Aserdecoration/README.md

 On first use: select the desired language then **restart the plugin** (`Edit-Preferences-Extension-Disable/Enable`) or **restart Aseprite** to take effect.

-If you need to change the language, click `View - Change the language of Aserdecoration` and restart the plugin as described above.
+If you need to change the language, click `View - Change Aserdecoration language` and restart the plugin as described above.

 ### Usage